Published and forthcoming journal articles

 Filardo, A. and P. Siklos.
 2015 (Forthcoming) "Prolonged Reserves Accumulation, Credit Booms, Asset Prices and Monetary Policy in Asia" Emerging Markets Trade and Finance.

 Lavender, B. and P. Siklos.
-2015 (Forthcoming).
+2015.
 "The Credit Cycle and the Business Cycle in Canada and the US: Two Solitudes?"
-Canadian Public Policy, June 2015.
+Canadian Public Policy, Volume 41, Issue 2, June 2015.

 McLeod, L. Forthcoming.
 "The association between physician supply and the mix of generalist and specialist services used."
 Contemporary Economic Policy.